 Roofing including roof space

-Repair category 1
+Repair category 2

-Notes The original roof tiles are affected by weathering and moss build up.
+Notes The original roof tiles are retained and are affected by weathering and moss build up.
+There is some cracked/open mortar pointing.
+Within the roof space there is some cracked/incomplete fibreboard sarking and some ripped/incomplete felt overlay.